reddeath1/ML-Project/README.md

    how customer interact with sys including purchasing -
+   When the customer save his/her ad on the cart. the sys here how the sys do.

+   Take his/her user id.

+   Take the ad id

+   Dimension id

-   When the customer save his/her ad on the cart. the sys take his/her user id and ad id also dimension ad then store them to the cart table. later on then the payment will be issued.
+   Then store them to the cart table. later on then the payment will be issued.

    I will not explain on how the ads are store because I did not make a sys for this, as it seen the ads are stored duration the installation process.
    -